 Who are we?

-HIS CHILDREN: “See how very much our Father loves us, for he calls us his children, and that is what we are!
-(1 John 3:1).
+HIS CHILDREN: “See how very much our Father loves us, for he calls us his children, and that is what we are!”
+(1 John 3:1, NLT).

-We are also sinners; and we lost our God-given stewardship of His creation when we chose to believe Satan’s lies about God’s true character and identity.
+We are also sinners, and we lost our God-given stewardship of His creation when we chose to believe Satan’s lies about God’s true character and identity.
 Thus, many view God as doing everything He can to find fault with us.
 And if He finds some flaw, it’s over.
-However, for those who know the true character of God, they know that He is doing everything He can to save us, and to reinstate us as stewards of His creation and blessings.
+However, for those who know the true character of God, they know that He is doing everything He can to save us and to reinstate us as stewards of His creation and blessings.
 His grace is abundant—and sufficient!
 And this act of stewardship is one way that He employs to assist us in this salvation.
 “And if you are untrustworthy about worldly wealth, who will trust you with the true riches of heaven?
 And if you are not faithful with other people’s things why should you be trusted with things of your own?”
 (Luke 16:11, 12, NLT).

-Whether it’s managing God’s money, His property, His household, His creation (us and the earth), relationship with His other children, or His grace, have we been faithful?
+Whether it’s managing God’s money, His property, His household, His creation (us and the earth), our relationship with His other children, or His grace, have we been faithful?
 Have we cared for them wisely?
 The physical world is a reflection of spiritual reality.
-Thus, how we handle another person’s stuff (and treat their children) tell a lot about our souls.
+Thus, how we handle another person’s stuff (and treat their children) tells a lot about our souls.

 Which brings us to the second aspect of being a Christian steward: